Jo Durden-Smith | |

 John "Jo" Anthony Durden-Smith was born in Pinner, Middlesex, to parents who were doctors (his father was a surgeon and his mother a radiologist).[2]
 [3] He was educated at Haileybury and at Merton College, Oxford, where he read Classics.[4]
 He worked for World in Action, Granada TV's documentary team, where his rock films were made.

-Subsequently, he lived in New York, and then Moscow.
+Subsequently, he lived in New York, United States, and then in Moscow, Russia.
 He was a columnist for The Moscow Times until 1997.

 His younger brother was the actor Richard Durden and his half-brother was the broadcaster Neil Durden-Smith.